I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemuni-enabledriver.md

 <p>A rendering plug-in for Unidrv can hook out a graphics DDI function only if the Unidrv driver defines the function.
 The following graphics DDI functions are defined in Unidrv and/or Pscript5 and can therefore be hooked out:</p>

 <p>If you provide a customized hooking function, it preempts the driver's equivalent graphics DDI function.
 Hooking functions can also call back into the driver's graphics DDI functions.
-For more information see <a href="NULL">Customized Graphics DDI Functions</a>.</p>
+For more information see <a href="https://msdn.microsoft.com/33d7d567-5371-4873-a4ef-cd2b06f65d73">Customized Graphics DDI Functions</a>.</p>

 <p>Customized hooking functions have the same input and output parameters as the equivalent graphics DDI function, with one exception - where graphics DDI functions receive PDEV pointers, customized hooking functions receive <a href="..\printoem\ns-printoem--devobj.md">DEVOBJ</a> pointers.
 There are two ways for graphics DDI functions to receive PDEV pointers:</p>